Activity distinction

 It keeps old mixed skydiving search paths useful without turning paragliding.me into a generic adventure or skydiving site.

-It answers the terminology confusion before sending the reader into the Montenegro paragliding guide, tandem guide, or expectation page.
+It answers the terminology confusion before the reader continues into the Montenegro paragliding guide, tandem guide, or expectation page.

-It treats skydiving as a separate activity rather than as a hidden paragliding keyword, service, or promise.
+It treats skydiving as a separate activity rather than as a hidden paragliding keyword, booking path, or promise.

 The short answer